The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Tokyo, JP

-Akihiro Hirakawa practices in Tokyo, Japan.
+Akihiro Hirakawa practices practicing medicine in Tokyo, Japan.
 Mr. Hirakawa is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-His top areas of expertise are Spinal and Bulbar Muscular Atrophy, Newborn Transient Tachypnea, Primary Lateral Sclerosis, Trapeziectomy, and Bone Graft.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Spinal and Bulbar Muscular Atrophy, Newborn Transient Tachypnea, Primary Lateral Sclerosis, Trapeziectomy, and Bone Graft.

 Advanced in Hereditary Multiple Osteochondromas